Top 10 Spring Boot Features Every Developer Should Know

 1. Auto-Configuration

 It eliminates the need for lengthy configuration files by automatically setting up the application based on the dependencies you include in your project.
-For instance:
+For example:

-This feature allows developers to focus on business logic while Spring Boot handles the setup.
+This allows programmers to focus on business logic while Spring Boot handles the setup.

 Pro Tip: You can override defaults by specifying custom configurations in your application.properties or application.yml file.